 The Company recognizes funding received from grants as revenue, rather than as a reduction of research and development expenses, because the Company is the principal in conducting the research and development activities and these grants are central to the Company's ongoing operations.
 The Company recognizes revenue only after the qualifying expenses related to the grants have been incurred and it is reasonably assured that the expenses will be reimbursed and the revenue will be collectible.
-The related costs incurred are included in research and development expense in the Company's consolidated statements of operations and comprehensive loss.
+The related costs incurred are included in research and development expense in our statements of operations and comprehensive loss.

-Revenue from grants not within the scope of ASC 606 was \$1.3 million and \$1.5 million for the years ending December 31, 2021 and 2020, respectively.
+Revenue from grants not within the scope of ASC 606 was \$6.2 million and \$1.5 million for the years ending December 31, 2019 and 2020, respectively, and \$0.4 million and \$0.8 million for the six months ended June 30, 2020 and 2021 (unaudited), respectively.